guyroutledge/atozcss/_drafts/2016-03-08-sass-colour-functions.md

 It's not uncommon to want to make multiple modifications to a colour such as lightening and increasing saturation; or transparentizing and darkening.
-This can be achieved by putting functions inside of functions.
+This can be achieved by putting functions inside of other functions.
 Let's take a look at lightening and saturating a colour
 together: